Grasburg Castle: History

-Despite the local legends, the first castle on the site may have been a wooden fortification, but the oldest stone walls are from the 11th or 12th century.
-It was probably built by a Burgundian or Zähringen noble.
+Despite local legends, the first castle on the site may have been a wooden fortification.
+However, remains of the oldest stone walls are from the 11th or 12th century.
+It was probably built by a Burgundian or Zähringen nobleman.
 The castle was first mentioned in 1223 as Grasburc.
 In the same year, a knight, Otto von Grasburg was mentioned at the castle, followed in 1228 by the knight Kuno von Grasburg.
-In the 13th century the castle and lands passed to the Kyburgs and then after their family died out in 1263/64 the Habsburgs beat out the Counts of Savoy to inherit it.
-Under the Habsburgs several Ministerialis (unfree knights in the service of a feudal overlord) families held the castle.
+In the 13th century the castle and its grounds passed to the Kyburgs and then after their family died out in 1263/64, the Habsburgs beat out the Counts of Savoy to inherit it.
+Under the Habsburgs, several Ministerialis (unfree knights in the service of a feudal overlord) families held the castle.

-In 1310 Henry VII, the King of Germany, pledged the castle and surrounding Herrschaft to Count Amadeus of Savoy to pay debts.
-The Counts held the estate for over a century, until the remote location and gradual decay forced them to sell the castle and territory to Bern and Fribourg in 1423.
+In 1310, Henry VII, the King of Germany, pledged the castle and surrounding Herrschaft to Count Amadeus of Savoy to pay debts.
+The Count and his descendants held the estate for over a century, until the remote location and gradual decay forced them to sell the castle and its grounds to Bern and Fribourg in 1423.
 The two cities established a condominium or shared rule over the land.
-The castle served as the residence and administrative center for the vogts that were appointed by alternating cities.
-In 1575 the increasingly expensive castle was abandoned and the vogt moved to Schwarzenburg Castle.
-The castle gradually fell into ruin and in 1845 the Canton of Bern sold the ruins to a private owner.
-In 1894 the city of Bern bought the ruins and began restoring them.
-By the spring of 1902, the main tower was about ready to collapse.
-The Canton spent four years repairing and reinforcing the tower.
-Another project in 1928-31 repaired and restored other parts of the castle ruins.
-A third project in 1983-84 restored and repaired the ruins further.
+The castle served as the residence and administrative centre for the vogts which were appointed by alternating the two cities alternately.
+In 1575, the increasingly expensive castle was abandoned and the vogt moved to Schwarzenburg Castle.
+The castle gradually fell into disrepair and in 1845 the Canton of Bern sold the ruins to a private owner.
+In 1894, the city of Bern bought the ruins and began with their restoration.
+By spring of 1902, the main tower was very close to collapsing.
+To prevent this from happening, the Canton spent four years repairing and reinforcing the tower.
+In another project from 1928-31, other parts of the ruins were repaired and restored.
+A further restoration project was undertaken from 1983-84.